Azure/azure-sdk-for-python/sdk/storage/azure-storage-blob/swagger/README.md

 ### Remove {containerName} and {blobName} from url

-This directive is necessary for Python (also this directive is copied from .net) because we removed our call to _format_url_section in our generated code
+This directive is necessary for Python (also this directive is copied from .net) because we removed our call to _format_url_section in our generated code.
+We also add dummy query parameters to avoid collisions.

 ```yaml
 directive: